irsdl/BurpSuiteJSBeautifier/README.md

 <b>Using the application:</b>

-Step 0- Download ["jsbeautifier.jar"](jsbeautifier/jsbeautifier.jar) file and ["libs"](jsbeautifier/libs/) directory.
+Step 0- (Downloading) Download ["jsbeautifier.jar"](jsbeautifier/jsbeautifier.jar) file and ["libs"](jsbeautifier/libs/) directory.

-Step 1- In Burp Suite, click on the "Extender" tab, then click on "Add" button and select "jsbeautifier.jar" file.
+Step 1- (Adding Extension) In Burp Suite, click on the "Extender" tab, then click on "Add" button and select "jsbeautifier.jar" file.

-Step 2- Now under "Extender" tab, click on the "Options" tab; in "Java Environment" section, click on "Select folder ..." button and select the "libs" folder that contains "js.jar" and "rsyntaxtextarea.jar".
+Step 2- (Adding Libraries) Now under "Extender" tab, click on the "Options" tab; in "Java Environment" section, click on "Select folder ..." button and select the "libs" folder that contains "js.jar" and "rsyntaxtextarea.jar".

-Step 3- Now you should be able to see "JSBeautifier Settings" tab in burp suite.
+Step 3- (Testing Extension) Now you should be able to see "JSBeautifier Settings" tab in burp suite.
 You can also manually beautify requests/responses by using right click and selecting the "Beautify This!" option.
+If it cannot beautify anything, check your Burp Suite extension settings and make sure that you have added the requested libraries.

 <b>Features:</b>